-Hold court with this royal skull and crossbones wax seal necklace, the skull and bones under a crown ... memento mori!
+Hold court with this royal skull and crossbones wax seal necklace, the skull and bones under a crown ... memento mori wax seal jewelry.

 - symbolism -

-In heraldry, the skull and crossed thighbones symbolize mortality and the crown is symbolic of monarchy, state and power and denotes dignity and accomplishment.
+In heraldry, the skull and crossed thighbones are symbolic of mortality and the crown represents monarchy, state and power and denotes dignity and accomplishment.

 It is said that the crown above the skull head may represent that death is the master of all.

-The skull is often called the Latin MEMENTO MORI and roughly translates remember that you must die.
-It is a grim reminder that life is short so make now matter.
+The skull is often called the Latin MEMENTO MORI and roughly translates remember that you must die, a reminder that death comes to all living things and life is short so make now matter.

 - approximate measurement - 3/4” x 7/8" (20mm x 22mm)